confluentinc/schema-registry/README.md

 mvn package [-DskipTests]
 ```

-This will produce a version ready for production in `package/target/kafka-schema-registry-package-$VERSION-package` containing a
+This produces a version ready for production in `package/target/kafka-schema-registry-package-$VERSION-package` containing a
 directory layout similar to the packaged binary versions.

 You can also produce a standalone fat JAR using the `standalone` profile: